possibilities/elevenkey-qmk-firmware/readme.md

 ## Features

-The firmware is for an minimal and opinionated configuration of the PCB
+The firmware is for a minimal and opinionated configuration of the PCB

 * Vial support
   * Allows programming all keys and encoders with Vial UI